 Tiny BASIC v2

-Most of the commands are pretty standard, but every BASIC dialect is a bit different.
-The full set of supported commands by the Gigatron is:
+Most of the commands are pretty standard, but still, every BASIC dialect is somewhat different from the other.
+The full set of commands supported by the Gigatron is:

 Original Tiny BASIC: PRINT LET INPUT GOTO REM END IF/THEN GOSUB/RETURN USR() RUN LIST NEW Gigatron Tiny BASIC v2: AT PUT FOR/TO/NEXT MODE RND() CLS POKE/PEEK() SAVE LINE : ? ' % A(I)